BlueBrain/EModelRunner/README.rst

 Please, bear in mind that, since it is difficult to make the pre-synaptic cell spike at exactly the same time as in the pre-recorded spike-train file
-(especially when the pre-synaptic cell has to spike multiple times in a row), the results of the 'true pair' simulation might differ slightly from those of the 'post-synaptic cell only' simulation.
+(especially when the pre-synaptic cell has to spike multiple times in a row), the results of the 'full pair' simulation might differ slightly from those of the 'post-synaptic cell only' simulation.

-All the config files are working for both the 'post-synaptic cell only' and the 'true pair' simulations.
+All the config files are working for both the 'post-synaptic cell only' and the 'full pair' simulations.

 Analyse the output